4 Ways to Evaluate your Machine Learning Model: Cross-Validation Techniques (with Python code)

 In K-Fold CV, the no of folds k is less than the number of observations in the data (k<n) and we are averaging the outputs of k fitted models that are somewhat less correlated with each other since the overlap between the training sets in each model is smaller.
 This leads to low variance then LOOCV.

-The best part about this method is each data point gets to be in the test set exactly once and gets to be part of the training set k-1 times.
+The best part about this method is that each data point appears in the test set exactly once and participates in the training set k-1 times.
 As the number of folds k increases, the variance also decreases (low variance).
 This method leads to intermediate bias because each training set contains fewer observations (k-1)n/k than the Leave One Out method but more than the Hold Out method.

-Typically, K-fold Cross Validation is performed using k=5 or k=10 as these values have been empirically shown to yield test error estimates that neither have high bias nor high variance.
+Typically, K-fold Cross Validation uses k=5 or k=10 because empirical evidence shows these values yield test error estimates with low bias and variance.

-The major disadvantage of this method is that the model has to be run from scratch k-times and is computationally expensive than the Hold Out method but better than the Leave One Out method.
+The major disadvantage of this method is that the model must run from scratch K times, making it more computationally expensive than the Hold Out method but better than the Leave One Out method.

 Simple implementation of K-Fold Cross-Validation in Python